 - Not-so-loud music of your choice can help with creative work.

 - Work time musical routines for a large group of people should ideally be neutral (no extreme likes or dislikes).

-- Noise is generally bad and some styles of music could be noise to some people.
+- Noise is generally bad, and some styles of music could be noisy to some but not others.

 Overall, there is no direct answer to the question.
 But using these insights and then answering…

-- What activity are they doing?
-Is it mundane, Is it attention demanding?
+- What activity are you doing?
+Is it mundane?
+Is it attention-demanding?
 Is creativity important?
 Is instruction important?